 1. State Farm

-With 43 out of 50 states covered, State Farm is a great option for rideshare insurance for drivers all over the U.S. State Farm offers rideshare insurance as an add-on to their personal auto policies, providing coverage that includes:
+With 46 out of 50 states covered, State Farm is an excellent option for rideshare insurance for drivers all over the country.
+State Farm offers rideshare insurance as an add-on to their personal auto policies, providing coverage that includes:

 - Medical, emergency roadside assistance, and rental car reimbursement